 This is Ms. Olesky's first year of teaching with The Global Corner.

-Ms. Purvis is in her fourth year of teaching with The Global Corner and teaches about the unique instruments and dances original to Argentina.
+Ms. Kholie is in her first year of teaching with The Global Corner and teaches about the unique instruments and dances original to Argentina.

 This is Ms. Street's first year of teaching with The Global Corner.